 Nathan Miller is a partner and co-founder of Miller Embury, PLLC.
-He specializes in personal injury and insurance litigation.
+He specializes in personal injury and no-fault insurance litigation.
 He represents injured people and helps them receive compensation for their injuries, medical bills, and wage loss.
-Nathan also specializes in workers' compensation, Social Security disability, and real estate law.
+Nathan also specializes in workers compensation law, representing injured workers who have been denied benefits.

 Nathan graduated magna cum laude from Michigan State University’s College of Law.

-Nathan is an active member of the northern Michigan community.
-He lives in Traverse City with his wife and son.
-He volunteers at the Third Level Crisis Center’s free legal aid clinic.
-He is also a member of the State Bar of Michigan’s Judicial Qualifications Committee, which evaluates candidates for possible appointment to judicial vacancies and reports in confidence to the Governor.
+Nathan is a member of State Bar of Michigan’s Judicial Qualifications Committee, which evaluates candidates for possible appointment to judicial vacancies and reports in confidence to the Governor.
 He was a former member of the Traverse City Board of Review, which hears property tax appeals from local landowners.